kristjanvalur/py-asynkit/README.md

   is _awaiting_ another task, the wait is interrupted, but that other task is not otherwise affected.

-A task which is blocked, waiting for a future, is immediatelly freed and scheduled to run.
+A task which is blocked, waiting for a future, is immediately freed and scheduled to run.
 If the task is already scheduled to run, i.e. it is _new_, or the future has triggered but the task hasn't become active yet, it is still awoken with an exception.

-- __Note:__ These functions currently are only supported on `Task` object implemented in python.
+- __Note:__ These functions currently are only work **reliably** with `Task` object implemented in Python.
   Modern implementation often have a native "C" implementation of `Task` objects and they contain inaccessible code which cannot be used by the library.
 In particular, the
-  `Task.__step` mehtod cannot be explicitly scheduled to the event loop.
-For that reason, a special `create_pytask()` helper is provided to create a suitable `Task` instance.
+  `Task.__step` method cannot be explicitly scheduled to the event loop.
+For that reason, a special `create_pytask()` helper is provided to create a suitable python `Task` instance.
+- __However:__ This library does go through extra hoops to make it usable with C Tasks.
+  It almost works, but with two caveats:

+  - CTasks which have plain `TaskStepMethWrapper` callbacks scheduled cannot be interrupted.
+    These are typically tasks executing `await asyncio.sleep(0)` or freshly created tasks that haven't started executing.
+  - The CTask's `_fut_waiting` member _cannot_ be cleared from our code, so there exists a time where it can point to a valid, not-done, Future, even though the Task is about to wake up.
+This will make methods such as `task_is_blocked()` return incorrect values.
+It __will__ get cleared when the interrupted task starts executing, however.
+All the more reason to use `task_interrupt()` over `task_throw()` since the former allows no space for code to see the task in such an intermediate state.

 ### `task_throw()`